 - Pemetrexed (Alimta®)

 - Gemcitabine (Gemzar®)

-These may be given as combinations of 2 drugs, but single drugs can be used in people who may not be able to tolerate more than one drug.
+These are often given as combinations of 2 drugs.
+But single drugs can be used in people who may not be able to tolerate more than one drug.

 When 2 drugs are used, most doctors give pemetrexed and cisplatin.
 Pemetrexed lowers levels of folic acid and vitamin B12 in the body, so patients get these as well to help avoid certain side effects.
 Other possible combinations include pemetrexed with carboplatin, or cisplatin with gemcitabine.

 The drugs used for HIPEC include:

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the bone marrow (where new blood cell are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are likely to be affected by chemo, which can lead to side effects.